-We'll help you get started at Selkirk.
-Now that you're ready to choose a post-secondary institution for your educational goals, let us make it easy for you to discover all that Selkirk College has to offer.
-With several dedicated departments and services specifically oriented for the success of students, a diverse program selection and unique relaxed lifestyle, it is an excellent place to begin your post-secondary education.
+Now that you are considering your post-secondary educational goals, let us make it easy for you to discover all that Selkirk College has to offer.
+With several dedicated departments and services specifically oriented for the success of students, a diverse program selection and unique relaxed lifestyle, Selkirk is an excellent place to begin your post-secondary education!

-You can search the Programs at Selkirk to find the right one for you.
+- Search the programs offered through Selkirk College and find the right one for you.

-You need to ask for your high school transcripts or transcripts from other post-secondary institutions that you have attended
+- Request your high school transcripts or transcripts from other post-secondary institutions that you have attended: Transcripts for Admissions

 Step 4 - Complete College Readiness Tool

 As a first-time student, you may need to complete the College Readiness Tool (CRT) and can book an appointment here.

 This tool is used to best assess whether or not there are recommendations for you before you start your program.
 Don’t get stressed about this test.
 You can’t fail it.
 It is just to ensure that students are prepared for success in their program of choice.
 When needed, upgrading, pre-requisites or additional support services may be recommended or needed before you begin your actual program.

 Step 5 - Find a place to live

 Look into our Student Housing Services to live on-campus or check out our off-campus housing to see what is available in the area or near the campus you are planning to attend.